The Top 5 Rapture Eve Songs

 “The End of the World” by Skeeter Davis

 This is one depressed lady!
 So yes, it’s clearly a ‘my world is over because my love said peace out’ but there is something really creepy about her overly innocent delivery.
-So let’s steal another one from the broken love category and move it into the broken world/soul column.YouTube determined that TubePress's request did not contain proper authentication. - Private video
+So let’s steal another one from the broken love category and move it into the broken world/soul column.YouTube responded to TubePress with an HTTP 410 - No longer available

 We would be remiss if we didn’t mention a couple of the more obligatory choices: